gregzhadko/Hangfire.Documentation/getting-started/aspnet-core-applications.rst

 Configuring Hangfire
 ---------------------

 We'll start our configuration process with defining configuration string for ``Hangfire.SqlServer`` package.
 Consider you have an ``sqlexpress`` named instance running on localhost, and **just created the "HangfireTest" database**.
-Current user should be able to create tables, to allow automatic migrations to do their job.
+The current user should be able to create tables, to allow automatic migrations to do their job.

 Also, ``Hangfire.AspNetCore`` package has a logging integration with ASP.NET Core applications.
 Hangfire's log messages sometimes very important and help to diagnose different issues. ``Information`` level allows to see how Hangfire is working, and ``Warning`` and upper log level help to investigate problems.